 Gnat prevention tip

-When you have plants indoors, by allowing them to dry between waterings, it will help with managing gnats.
+When you have plants indoors, allowing them to dry between waterings will help with managing gnats.
 Gnats love a wet soil environment.

 Planter drainage holes

 Make sure the planters you use have drainage holes!
-If they don't the water pools inside the pot and the excess has no way of leaving.
-Also, once the container plant is well watered, remove the extra water from the saucer so the soil does have an opportunity to dry.
+If they don't, the water pools inside the pot, and the excess has no way of leaving.
+Also, once the container plant is well watered, remove the extra water from the saucer so the soil has an opportunity to dry.
 That's also a good practice to prevent mosquitos from breeding in the water.
 Ewwwww.

-Best way to determine if the soil is wet/moist/or dry?
+How to tell if the soil is wet/moist/or dry?

 Use a moisture reader

 I love how simple the display is!
-I also was interested to read that these types of probes require no batteries!
-Essentially because of different metals and moisture and some other science stuff (I stopped being interested at this point), the probes are essentially a battery.
-No need to buy the little expensive batteries is the point!
-These moisture probes are not expensive (even for two.)
+I was also interested to read that these types of probes require no batteries!
+Because of different metals, moisture, and some other science stuff (I stopped being interested at this point), the probes are essentially batteries.
+There is no need to buy the little expensive batteries, which is the point!
+These moisture probes are not expensive (even for two).

-My personal suggestion is to have separate probes for outdoors and indoors.
-There are obviously more critters in outdoor soil and you wouldn't want to transfer them to your indoor plants accidentally.
+My personal suggestion is to have separate probes for outdoor and indoor use.
+There are obviously more critters in outdoor soil, and you wouldn't want to accidentally transfer them to your indoor plants.

 Test for moisture in the soil with your finger

 A traditional way to test if the soil is still moist is to stick your finger into the soil to at least the depth of two knuckles.
-You want to see if the soil is moist in the area the roots are.
-Not the surface of the soil.
+You want to see if the soil is moist in the area where the roots are, not on the surface.

-Lift (or tip) your pots or container gardens to see how heavy they are
+Lift (or tip) your pots to see how heavy they are

 You'll notice a definite difference in weight when the soil is wet vs. dry.
-Once you see how light planters are when they are dry, it's such an easy way to know when to water.
+Once you see how light planters are when they are dry, it's easy to know when to water.
 This is my favorite method!

 Watch the water temperature

 Be careful of the water temperature.
-For example, if a hose has been sitting in the hot sun for hours, the water in it will be very hot!
-I usually make sure the hot water has been removed from the hose prior to watering my plants.
+For example, if a hose sits in the hot sun for hours, its water will be very hot!
+I usually make sure the hot water has been removed from the hose before watering my plants.

 Water softened water

-It makes this chore quicker, and easier and then there is less swearing involved (sorry neighbors!).
+It makes this chore quicker and easier, and then there is less swearing involved because the hose kinks.
+This is the kink free hose I have and love!

 Check soil moisture levels before watering

 I've been gardening for many years.
-I was surprised by what I've learned using my moisture probe.
-You invest so much in soil and plants, these moisture probes are a cheap/frugal investment.
+I was surprised by what I learned using my moisture probe.
+You invest so much in soil and plants these moisture probes are a cheap/frugal investment.
 They are less than $8 each (when you buy this two-pack).
-These are so important for container gardens, planters, flower baskets and even raised beds!
+These are so important for container gardens, planters, flower baskets, and even raised beds!

 Watering early morning is best!

-Late afternoon or early evening watering when the temperature has cooled and the sun is less intense the second option.
-If your plant is under distress (seriously drooping, crispy looking, very dry) then do give it a drink.
+The second option is to water in the late afternoon or early evening when the temperature has cooled and the sun is less intense.
+If your plant is in distress (seriously drooping, crispy-looking, very dry), then do give it a drink.
 This applies to perennials, annuals, shrubs, and especially vegetable plants!

-If you have to water your planters often, they also need to be fertilized often.
+If you have to water your planters often, they need to be fertilized often.
 I fertilize my flower containers approximately every 10-14 days with diluted fertilizer.
 This Miracle Grow Bloom Booster fertilizer keeps your flowers thriving and blooming!
-Take a close look at the package and notice how it clearly states Bloom Booster.
+Look closely at the package and notice how it clearly states Bloom Booster.
 You want that one for your flowering planters.
 It does make a difference!!

 FAQs